paolagentile01/Spotify-Clone---Group-Project/README.md

 # Spotify-Clone--Project
-In this group project, I was responsible for the search page and artist page (both fully responsive).
+In this group project, I was in charge of the search page and artist page (both fully responsive).
 I've also used Javascript and API to make the pages dynamic and functional.

 ![search-page-desktop](https://github.com/paolagentile01/Spotify-Clone---Group-Project/assets/148433503/100df2b5-144d-4bc4-9d86-f841e52fc3a2)
 ![search-page-mobile](https://github.com/paolagentile01/Spotify-Clone--Project/assets/148433503/d8f164c2-3d36-4298-9d50-1f47831f8142)